-Module code 01-01-03-PresT Module title Presentation Techniques in Environmental Physics Responsible for the PD Dr. Andreas Richter module, lecturers Type of module Compulsory for MSc Environmental Physics Programs using the module Content-related prior knowledge or skills No formal requirements Learning contents Structure and content of oral presentations, layout and organization of slides, how to give good oral presentations (content, presentation style, body language,), how to deal with questions and answers, how to prepare a poster for a conference, how to write an extended abstract, how to do a literature research, how to cite and how to use bibliographic software.
+Module code 01-01-03-PresT Module title Presentation Techniques in Environmental Physics Responsible for the PD Dr. Andreas Richter module , lecturers Type of module Compulsory for MSc Environmental Physics Programs using the module Content-related prior knowledge or skills No formal requirements Learning contents Structure and content of oral presentations, layout and organization of slides, how to give good oral presentations (content, presentation style, body language,), how to deal with questions and answers, how to prepare a poster for a conference, how to write an extended abstract, how to do a literature research, how to cite and how to use bibliographic software.
 Learning outcomes/ competencies/ targeted competencies How to prepare and give oral presentations, posters, and extended abstracts on topics of Environmental Physics.
-Semester weekly hours (SWH) 2 SWH (2 PS) Workload / 3 CP, 90 h credit points presence (L): 28 h (2 SWH x 14 weeks) preparation of two talks: 40 h (20 h/week x 2 weeks) preparation of one poster / extended abstracts: 22 h Language of instruction English Frequency Winter semester, yearly Duration 1 semester / winter semester (2nd academic year) Literature Will be announced in the respective course.
+Semester weekly hours (SWH) 2 SWH (2 PS) Workload / credit points 3 CP, 90 h presence (L): 28 h (2 SWH x 14 weeks) preparation of two talks: 40 h (20 h/week x 2 weeks) preparation of one poster / extended abstracts: 22 h Language of instruction English Frequency Winter semester, yearly Duration 1 semester / winter semester (2nd academic year) Literature Will be announced in the respective course.
 Type of examination / exam components Combination exam Examination performance: 1 poster or 1 extended abstract (4 pages) Course performance: Successful assessment of 2 oral presentations

-Module code 01-01-03-PrEPhy Module title Preparatory Project Responsible for the module, lecturers Prof. Dr. John P. Burrows, Prof. Dr. Justus Notholt, Prof. Dr. Monika Rhein, PD Dr. Annette Ladstätter-Weißenmayer, Prof. Dr. Mihalis Vrekoussis, Prof. Dr. Veronika Eyring as well as further university lecturers of the IUP (Institute of Environmental Physics) / AWI (Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research) depending on the area of research Type of module Compulsory for MSc Environmental Physics Programs using the module Content-related prior knowledge or skills No formal requirements Learning contents The content is related to the respective area of research of the preparatory project.
+Madula anda Module code 01-01-03-PrEPhy Module title Preparatory Project Responsible for the module, lecturers Prof. Dr. John P. Burrows, Prof. Dr. Justus Notholt, Prof. Dr. Monika Rhein, Prof. Dr. Annette Ladstätter-Weißenmayer, Prof. Dr. Mihalis Vrekoussis, Prof. Dr. Veronika Eyring as well as further university lecturers of the IUP (Institute of Environmental Physics) / AWI (Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research) depending on the area of research Type of module Compulsory for MSc Environmental Physics Programs using the module Content-related prior knowledge or skills No formal requirements Learning contents The content is related to the respective area of research of the preparatory project.
 Learning outcomes/ competencies/ targeted competencies Transfer of a scientific problem/question into an experimental and/or theoretical study Successful strategies for the planning and conducting of scientific studies Summarize and present preliminary scientific results in a thesis paper Semester weekly hours (SWH) Working in the laboratories of the IUP / AWI Individual instruction (practical training) Preparation of a thesis paper on a possible research project which - as a rule - should be closely related to the subsequent Master's Thesis.
 Workload / credit points 18 CP, 540 h Language of instruction English Frequency Winter semester, yearly Duration Winter semester (2nd academic year) Literature Will be announced by the respective examiners.
-Type of examination / exam components Module exam (graded) Successful assessment of the preparatory project Preparation of a report on a research project which can be conducted within the context of the Master's Thesis Time for the preparation of the report: 12 weeks The report has to be written in English and by one person alone (not a group).
-The report will be evaluated by two examiners.
+Type of examination / exam components Module exam (graded) Successful assessment of the preparatory project Preparation of a thesis paper on a research project which can be conducted within the context of the Master's Thesis Students have 12 weeks to work on their preparatory project and to prepare the final thesis paper The thesis paper has to be written in English and by one person alone (not a group).
+The thesis paper will be evaluated by two examiners.